Polchaninova/rsschool-cv-stage0-/cv.md

 I recently completed the "front-end development" course at the "SheCodes" company.
 I learned a fairly good knowledge base of HTML, CSS, JS and React languages.

 Currently, I came to the RS Schools Course «JavaScript/Front-end.
-Stage 0» to improve my knowledge and get a job in the company EPAM Systems.
+Stage 0» to improve my knowledge and get a job in the company EPAM.

 ---